1vth1nk3r/P_DA_02_EDA/README.md

 # Research on car sales ads
-The project from the EDA sprint of the Practicum DA/DS course.
+The project from the Exploratory Data Analysis sprint of the Practicum DA/DS course.

 ## Description